gmnenad/CalculatorNotepad/README.md

 This 'c#' solution demonstrate several features:
 - it shows that notepad language is (intentionally) similar to c# ... only few changes to previous code was needed (mainly typing variables)
+- `nm.rnd` is global variable in 'nm' namespace.
+That 'nm' namespace contains many useful CalculatorNotepad functions and classes.
+In this case it only replace need for `var rnd= new Random();` in C# code.
 - c# user functions are callable from notepad as soon as typed - they are internally compiled as soon as focus shift to notepad panel
 - naturally, c# functions are much faster at ~20ms for first and ~40ms for second simulation, which is ~200x speedup due to ~20x less time and 10x more iterations (100k vs 10k)
 - another feature demonstrated here is shortening of results if result panel is shrunk too much - numbers are shown with elipsis(...) to indicate they are not shown entirely.